Oldest football clubs: Continuous clubs

 Sheffield F.C. in England, is the world's oldest surviving independent open football club: that is, the oldest club not associated with an institution such as a school, hospital or university; and which was open to all to play.
 It was founded in 1857.
-Sheffield F.C. initially played Sheffield rules, a code of its own devising, although the club's rules influenced those of the England Football Association (FA (1863) including handball, free kicks, corners and throw ins.
-While the international governing body of association football, FIFA and the FA recognise Sheffield F.C. as the "world's oldest football club", and the club joined the FA in 1863, it continued to use the Sheffield rules.
+Sheffield F.C. initially played Sheffield rules, a code of its own devising, although the club's rules influenced those of the England Football Association (FA) (1863) including handball, free kicks, corners and throw ins.
+While the international governing body of association football FIFA and the FA recognise Sheffield F.C. as the "world's oldest football club", and the club joined the FA in 1863, it continued to use the Sheffield rules.
 Sheffield F.C. did not officially adopt association football until 1877.

-Setting its birth date in 1856, Cambridge University A.F.C. has been described by the university as the oldest club now playing association football, being recognised by The FA.
+Setting its birth date in 1856, Cambridge University A.F.C. has been described by the university as the oldest club now playing association football,.
 For example, : "Salopians formed a club of their own in the late 1830s/early 1840s but that was presumably absorbed by the Cambridge University Football Club that they were so influential in creating in 1846".
 According to Charles Astor Bristed, in the early 1840s at Cambridge, there were games played between clubs from colleges and houses.
-Football is documented as being played on the original club ground, Parkers Piece, as early as 1838.
+Football is documented as being played on the original club ground, Parker's Piece, as early as 1838.
 The earliest existing evidence of the Cambridge University Football Club comes from "The Laws of the University Football Club" dated 1856, and held at Shrewsbury School.
 The Cambridge rules of 1863 would provide the basis for the FA's original rules.

 The only survivor among the FA's founding clubs still playing association football is Civil Service F.C.
 Six of the 18 founding members later adopted rugby exclusively.
-Cray Wanderers F.C., originally of St Mary Cray and currently playing in Bromley, founded in 1860, is the oldest club now playing association football in Greater London.
+Cray Wanderers F.C., originally of St Mary Cray and currently playing in nearby Chislehurst, founded in 1860, is the oldest club now playing association football in Greater London.
 The code played by Cray Wanderers in its earliest years is unknown.